 - Error-checking the financial statements

-If the results of your company are particularly susceptible to any item that has been removed from the soft close checklist, then by all means add it back in.
+If the results of a business are particularly susceptible to any item that has been removed from the soft close checklist, then by all means add it back in.
 For example, if the wage accrual is a large one, consider calculating and accruing it every month, irrespective of the type of close that the organization uses.
+Doing so requires more time, but results in more accurate financial statements.

 Episode 160 of the Accounting Best Practices podcast discusses the soft close.